tableau/extensions-api/docs/trex_release-notes.md

 ----
 See also: [Known Issues]({{site.baseurl}}/docs/trex_known_issues.html)

+---
+### Extensions API library v1.3
+*July 2019*

+* Tableau Extensions API library: `tableau.extensions.1.3.0.js` <br>(download or clone the Extensions API repository on [GitHub](https://github.com/tableau/extensions-api){:target="_blank"}) <br/>

+About this release:

+* The Extensions API library version 1.3 (`tableau.extensions.1.3.0.js`) is backward compatible with previous releases of the library.

+* Now available: Extensions API type definitions and new TypeScript samples.
+The latest release provides the TypeScript type definitions so that you can author your extension using TypeScript.
+See [Use TypeScript with the Extensions API]({{site.baseurl}}/docs/trex_typescript.html) and [TypeScript Sample Extensions](https://github.com/tableau/extensions-api/tree/master/Samples-Typescript){:target="_blank"} on GitHub.

 ----
 ### Extensions API library v1.2
 *April 2019*

 * Tableau Extensions API library: `tableau.extensions.1.2.0.js` <br>(download or clone the Extensions API repository on [GitHub](https://github.com/tableau/extensions-api){:target="_blank"}) <br/>